 We maintain detailed credit records about our container lessees.
 Our credit policy sets different maximum exposure limits for our container lessees.
 Credit criteria may include, but are not limited to, container lessee trade route, country, social and political climate, assessments of net worth, asset ownership, bank and trade credit references, credit bureau reports, including those from Dynamar B.V. or "Dynamar," and Lloyd's Marine Intelligence Unit (common credit reporting agencies used in the maritime sector), operational history and financial strength.
 We monitor our container lessees' performance and our lease exposures on an ongoing basis, and our credit management processes are aided by the long payment experience we have with most of our container lessees and our broad network of long-standing relationships in the shipping industry that provide current information about our container lessees.
-In managing this risk, we also make an allowance for doubtful accounts is developed based on two key components:
+In managing this risk, we also make an allowance for doubtful accounts.
+The allowance for doubtful accounts is developed based on two key components:

-- specific reserves for receivables which are impaired for which management believes full collection is doubtful; and - reserves for estimated losses inherent in the receivables based upon historical trends.
+- · specific reserves for receivables which are impaired for which management believes full collection is doubtful; and - reserves for estimated losses inherent in the receivables based upon historical trends.

 As of December 31, 2012, approximately 95.3% of accounts receivable for our total fleet and 99.7% of the finance lease receivables were from container lessees and customers outside of the U.S. Customers in the PRC (including Hong Kong) and France accounted for approximately 24.1% and 12.2%, respectively, of our total fleet container leasing revenue for 2012.
-Customers in no other country accounted for greater than 10.0% of our total fleet container leasing revenue for the same period.
-Total fleet container leasing revenue differs from our reported containers in our total fleet, including revenue earned by our investors from leases on containers in our managed fleet, while our reported container revenue only comprises container leasing revenue associated with our managed fleet.
-We derive revenue with respect to container leasing revenue associated with our managed fleet from management fees based upon the operating performance of the managed containers.
+Customers in no other country accounted for greater than 10.0% of our total fleet container leasing revenue differs from our reported container rental revenue in that total fleet container leasing revenue comprises revenue earned from leases on containers in our total fleet, including revenue earned by our investors from leases on containers in our managed fleet, while our reported container revenue only comprises container leasing revenue associated with our owned fleet.
+We derive revenue with respect to container leasing revenue associated with our managed containers.

-Lease billings from our 25 largest container lessees represented \$456,954, or 77.3% of our total owned and managed fleet container lease billings for 2012, with lease billings from our single largest container lessee accounting for \$71,166, or 12.0% and another container lessee accounting for \$61,548, or 10.4% of our owned and managed fleet container lease billings during such period.
-We had no other container lessees accounting for vor 10% of our owned and managed fleet container lease billings fleet container lease billings for 2012.
+Lease billings from our 25 largest container lessees represented \$456,954, or 77.3% of our total owned and managed fleet container lessee billings for 2012, with lease billings from our single largest container lessee accounting for \$71,166, or 12.0% and another container lessee accounting for \$61,548, or 10.4% of our owned and managed fleet container lesse billings during such period.
+We had no other container lessees accounting for over 10% of our owned and managed fleet container lease billings in 2012.